TheGnarCo/api_auth_ex/README.md

 ![The Gnar Company](https://avatars0.githubusercontent.com/u/17011419?s=100&v=4)

-The Gnar Company is a Boston-based development company that builds robust web and mobile apps designed for the long haul.

-For more information see [our website](https://www.thegnar.co/).
+If you’re ready to dream it, we’re ready to build it.
+The Gnar is a custom software company ready to tackle your biggest challenges.
+Visit [The Gnar Company website](https://www.thegnar.com/) to learn more about us or [contact us](https://www.thegnar.com/contact) to see how we can help design and develop your product.